 Companies are developing innovative products, faster.
 Speed-to-market is significant to supply chains, plus consumers are looking for more features and cheaper prices.
 With more collaboration in the supply chain, suppliers, solution providers and distributors can work together to accelerate a product’s life cycle.
 Shortening a product life cycle causes challenges to the supply chain; reverse logistics, inventory management, and shipping strategies are all affected.
 To quickly get products to the end-user, logistics service providers have to understand transportation regulations and market developments to avoid disruptions and additional costs.

-The growing use of the Internet of Things, support to robotics in the supply chain, use of autonomous vehicles for shipping, and the rise of cloud technology software are supporting company’s goals of streamlining data, gaining visibility and automating processes in real-time.
+The growing use of the Internet of Things, support to robotics in the supply chain, use of autonomous vehicles for shipping, and the rise of cloud technology software is supporting the company’s goals of streamlining data, gaining visibility and automating processes in real-time.
 But, with technology comes risks, especially cybersecurity vulnerabilities.
 Cyber-attacks are increasing in supply chains, and since analyzing big data has become such a priority, hackers have targeted vulnerable system’s sensitive information.
 In 2015, the number of records exposed in data breaches rose to 97%.
 (Read more here.)

 Like other areas in the supply chain, once procurement’s manual processes changed to digital, companies found cost and time savings.
 Now, businesses should exploit digital processes in the supply chain.
 Logistics providers have to keep up with the demand and offer seamless software integration, which gives the company better supply chain visibility, operational productivity, reduced costs and less chance of disruption.